-Ever since I spotted Swedish designer Jonas Bohlin’s tulle lamp in Gudrun Sjödén’s catalog last year, I’ve been dying to make my own.
+Ever since I spotted Swedish designer Jonas Bohlin’s tulle lamp in Gudrun Sjödén’s catalog last year (below), I’ve been dying to make my own.
 I finally did it!
 I started with Ikea’s Melodi pendant lamp, then added tulle.
 Never having attempted anything like this before, I guessed four yards of tulle would be plenty.
 Boy, was I wrong.
 It actually took 10 yards.
 No worries, though.
 At $1 a yard at Walmart, the tulle is quite affordable.
 This lamp reminds me of a ballerina’s tutu.
 Imagine a pink one hanging in your little girl’s room.
 Or a black one in your modern bedroom.
 Jonas Bohlin’s lamp = $524.
 My lamp = $25.
 Woot.
 (This post contains affiliate links.
 If you use these links to buy something, I may earn a small commission.
 You can read my full disclosure here.)

-2. Using your rotary cutter and mat, cut a 17″ wide strip of tulle lengthwise.
+2. Using your rotary cutter and mat, cut a 17-inch-wide strip of tulle lengthwise.
 The mat makes this easy because the tulle is see-through.
 You might not even need a straight edge.

 5. Remove the safety pins and gather as you go.

 6. When you get to the end, overlap the right and left sides 1 to 1½ inches and safety pin in place.

 7. Continue stitching until you reach the other end of the floss.
 Remove the needle and trim your thread on both sides so you have plenty of extra to tie a knot.

 8. Wrap the tulle skirt you created around the lamp, pull tight, and tie a knot.

 9. Insert the cord kit and light bulb.